Coaches should develop in their players respect for the judgement of all officials

 4.4 In the management of the game, it is important to emphasise the spirit of the game rather than the errors.

-4.6 All officials will model the highest standard of sportspersonship.
+4.5 All officials will model the highest standard of sportsmanship.
 Behaviour and comments should be exemplary.

-4.7 Officials are expected to keep up to date with the latest trends in officiating and the principles of growth and development of young people, consistent with the educational purpose of ISA sport.
+4.6 Officials are expected to keep up to date with the latest rules/laws and trends in officiating.

 4.8 The safety and welfare of the participants is the primary concern for officials.